 2. Bananas May Help You Lose Weight

-I'm not advising you to go on a banana diet, but eating a banana or two may help with your bodyweight.
+But eating a banana or two may help with weight loss.

 1 medium banana contains about 3 grams of dietary fiber.